Iraq: Twin suicide bombing kills dozens in Baghdad | DW | 21.01.2021

 Medics and security forces across the capital were mobilized to respond to the deadly attack.

-The militarized Green Zone area of the city closed following the attacks.
+The militarized Green Zone area of the city closed following the incident.

 The death toll could rise as some wounded people were in a critical condition, according to police sources.